My 15 Favourite Things to Do in Wrocław, Poland

 The Cathedral of St. John the Baptist in Wrocław seen from below

-9. Ride the cable car from one river bank to the other
+9. Take a cable car ride from one river bank to another

-Tired of the omnipresent bridges in Wrocław?
-Why don’t you use a gondola lift to get across the river for a change?
-This fun little attraction was initially developed by the Wrocław University of Science and Technology as a way to connect both parts of their campus.
-Therefore, if you’re expecting a lengthy trip with spectacular views, you may be setting yourself up for disappointment.
+Had enough of the many bridges in Wrocław?
+How about taking a gondola lift over the river for a change?
+This fun ride was first set up by the Wrocław University of Science and Technology to connect both parts of their campus.
+So, if you’re hoping for a long ride with amazing views, you might be a bit let down.

 Polinka Cable Car of the Wrocław University of Science and Technology

-The journey takes just under three minutes and the surroundings are rather plain, but for only 3.40 PLN (£0.60) each way, it’s an interesting thing to cross off your list nevertheless.
+The trip takes just under 3 minutes and the views are pretty ordinary, but for only 3.40 PLN (£0.60) each way, it’s a cool thing to try while you’re in town.

 10. Explore a unique artsy backyard on Roosevelta Street